MediaComem/docker-brownbag/README.md

 It's basically another way to indicate all the options and arguments we've passed to Docker commands so far::

-* The `build: .` option indicates that the `app` service should be built with `docker build` with the current directory as the build context (where we will run the `docker-compose` command).
+* The `context: .` option under `build:` indicates that the `app` service should be built with `docker build` with the current directory as the build context (where we will run the `docker-compose` command).
+* The `dockerfile: Dockerfile.full` option indicates that the Dockerfile that should be used is the file named `Dockerfile.full` instead of the default `Dockerfile`.
+(For the purposes of our example, `Dockerfile.full` implements all suggested tips under [Dockerfile Tips][dockerfile-tips].)
 * The `image: docker-brownbag/todo` option indicates that the resulting image should be tagged as `todo`, exactly like `-t todo` option of the `docker build` command.
 * The `depends_on: [ db ]` option indicates that the `app` service depends on the `db` service, and therefore the `db` service should be started first.
 * The `environment: ...` option is a map of environment variables to add to the service's